Nikki7341/wallet-connect2.0/README.md

-# Wallet Connect Integration with the Latest @web3-react document by Revinfotech
+# Wallet Connect Integration with the Latest @web3-react

 This readme file contains information on how you can use @web3-react/core to connect your Dapps with your wallets and establish decentralized connections and payments.
 It will cover connections with: